Gators Look to Upset No. 12 Auburn - ESPN 98.1 FM - 850 AM WRUF

 — Florida Gators Men’s Basketball (@GatorsMBK) February 3, 2024

-The Gators are facing a Tiger team that has only lost a total of four times this season.
-The Rowdy Reptiles and the O-Dome will be rocking in this SEC Showdown.
+The Rowdy Reptiles and the O-Dome will be rocking in this SEC Showdown on the SEC Network, Gainesville ESPN 98.1-FM/AM-850 WRUF starting at 3:30 p.m.

 Shutting Down Johni Broome

-Their is no doubt that Broome is the leader of this Tiger squad.
-This means the Gators’ big men will have to get physical and shut him down.
-Broome has scored double digit points in every game but two this season.
+There is no doubt Broome is the leader of this Tiger squad.
+The Gators’ big men will have to get physical and shut him down.
+Broome has scored double-digit points in every game but two this season.

-Not only is Broome their leading scorer, he is also their leading rebounder.
-Luckily the Gators have two big men in Tyrese Samuel and Micah Handlogten who will be a big factor in the paint game.
+Broome is also their leading rebounder.
+Luckily the Gators have two big men in Tyrese Samuel and Micah Handlogten who will be a big factor in the paint.

 Got that 🐶 in him fr pic.twitter.com/7HOOBpKU6m